webix-hub/docs/data/api/ui.template_type_config.md

 =============

-@short: name of predefined styling type
+@short: name of a predefined styling type

 @type: string